confluentinc/ksql/design-proposals/klip-4-produce-data.md

   * Don't fail when creating streams/topics with non-existing topics, and create those topics if a call to `INSERT INTO ...` is called with a stream/table target that does not exist.
 This seems more "magical" and runs into issues when specifying partition/replica counts.
+  * Introduce another `REGISTER TABLE/STREAM` to represent the difference.
+This moves away from SQL standard and adds more complexity for the user to understand.

 ### Code Enhancements